sreenivasanac/namesmith/agentic_development_docs/rules/rules1.md

   - If unavailable, use:
     - `agentic_development_docs/tools_documentation/langgraph_full_documentation.md`
     - `agentic_development_docs/tools_documentation/langgraph_brief_documentation.md`
+  - For LiteLLM documentation, the documentation is available here:  `https://docs.litellm.ai/docs/`

 - **Development communication**
   - If you have any question about the implementation, which is an important one, then you can stop and ask me before continuing the implementation.